jmhammond/math-courses/content/calc/chapter4/_index.md

 ---
 author: John Hammond
 title: Chapter 4
-description: Basics of Differentiation
+description: Basics of Integration
 mathjax: false
 ShowBreadCrumbs: true
 ---

-In which we learn about derivatives.
+In which we learn about integrals.
 <!--more-->